dilner1/Portfolio_one/README.md

 - Tested Lighthouse on desktop
 ![desktop_lighthouse](assets/images/desktop_lighthouse.png)

-Initially the lighthouse scores were quite good however the performance was lacking.
-Even after I reduced the image file sizes the performance score was still fluctuating around 70 - 81.
-The main image was being flagged although it is only 307 KB - I believed this was because it is a detailed image with a wide variety of colors and high contrast.

-I tested by reducing the padding size to 10% on the desktop version so less of the image showed.
-This appeared to improve the performance.

- Reducing the padding by the same amount on mobile didn't have as much of an effect on the score unfortunately.

-However as I have gone back over and tested the performance numerous time, I have since adjusted the main pictures padding size for desktop to 16% which now doesn't seem to be causing an issue.
+The lighthouse scores are quite good however there is a difference between the mobile and desktop version in regards to performance. the biggest issue seems to be image size, even after reducing file sizes there is still clearly a difference.

 ## File Paths

-A bug I experienced almost immediately was after the initial submit and deployment to github.
-The site did not update any CSS because the css was not linked correctly - I had gone out of the directory because I used the file path '../assets/images/nameofpicture.jpeg' - when i removed the '..' it worked as the index file is located next to the assets file.
+The first bug I experienced was after the initial submit and deployment to github.
+The site did not update any CSS because it was not linked correctly.
+I used the file path '../assets/images/nameofpicture.jpeg' which took me out of the directory, when i removed the '..' it worked as the index file is located next to the assets file.

-Similarly I encountered an issue with the images in the Rooms section would not load, the file path looked correct as I compared it to my mistake above.
-I relalised this was because I had put '/' in front of assets.
+Similarly I encountered an issue with the images in the Rooms section, the file path looked correct as I compared it to my mistake above.
+I relalised the error was because I had put '/' in front of assets.
 Removing this connected the links.
+Because of these simple issues I now have a much better understanding of file paths in Github.

-I did not have issues linking the navigation or social media icons.
+There was no issue linking the navigation or social media icons.

-## Responsive Elements
+## Responsive Images

-I opted for a mobile first approach, although I didn't need to change much a responsive design I find it a challenge scalling up to desktop in the areas I wanted to adjust.
+I opted for a mobile first approach, after researching this seemed to be the best practice and should mean less coding overall.
+For the most part this was the case, however there were some issues when scalling up to desktop and tablet sizes.

+# Form Alignment

-I had an issue with the form sections text and email boxes as they would not line up in the centre of the page.
+There was an issue with the form sections text and email boxes as they would not line up in the centre of the page.
 I did not have the same issue with the inquiery section that contains the radio buttons.
 The problem was more pronounced when used on tablet and desktop, originally I used a margin with percentages to fix this however it still persisted, I also tried padding and changing different display element types.

 ![mobile form centering](assets/images/form_mobile_centering_ok.png)